jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkUpdated(_findByLinkUpdated *DateTime) ([]*Link, error)
 ```
-FindByLinkUpdated searchs against the primary key link_updated and will return []*Link,error This method is a programatically generated finder for Link
+FindByLinkUpdated searchs against the database table field link_updated and will return []*Link,error This method is a programatically generated finder for Link

 ```go